nemesiscontreras/python-script/README.md

 # python-script

-In Depth Tutorial for running a Python 3 script on MAC
+###H3 In Depth Tutorial for running a Python 3 script on MAC from the terminal

-basis of running a python script from terminal

 1. Download and Open the test.py file in the terminal by using the command